teddykoker/blog/_posts/2022-04-28-learning-to-learn-jax.md

 modifications to the basic mini-batch gradient descent have been proposed, such as adding momentum or Nesterov's Accelerated Gradient {% cite sutskever2013importance %}, as well as the popular Adam optimizer {% cite kingma2014adam %}.
-When training a deep neural network, the optimizer, along with its various hyperparameters, is often selected by sweeping various combinations for the best evaluated score.
 The paper *Learning to Learn by Gradient Descent by Gradient Descent* {% cite andrychowicz2016learning %}
 demonstrates how the optimizer itself can be replaced with a simple neural network, which can be trained end-to-end.
 In this post, we will see how